 Be still my heart.
 I met Jessica and her purple hair under a twinkle-lit patio when she was in Atlanta for her book writing retreat, and her messy, battered coming-of-age story gripped me.
 I’ll let you read it in her brand new book Shattered, but my heart was in my throat.

 This woman could be labeled to the nth degree … but in an unreal act of courage, she went on to position her story in a way that challenged others to consider their actions, and ended up being featured in outlets like ABC 20/20, MTV, The Today Show, and countless universities and high-schools.

 And only by grace.

-Even working on copy for her upcoming launch shows me her innate talent of drawing this out in others, helping them figure out what story is there that can be translated and communicated into a succinct (and typically profitable) message that serves others.
+Even working on copy for Jess as a client shows me her innate talent of drawing this out in others, helping them figure out what story is there that can be translated and communicated into a succinct (and typically profitable) message that serves others.

-Takeaway: Hash out your messy story, and how it makes you different from anyone else.
+Takeaway: Hash out your messy story (and read Shattered to see how she does it), and how it makes you different from anyone else.

 In sum, I look up to each of these women so much and how they create a culture around their messaging.
 We definitely have more than 5 things to learn from them, but hey, it’s a start!

 Want to learn more about excavating your own brand message?
 Click here to join me as I teach a FREE 5-day #WriteYourSite Challenge!